 Great Lakes Dredge & Dock (GLDD) Gets a Buy Rating from Noble Financial

-Noble Financial analyst Poe Fratt maintained a Buy rating on Great Lakes Dredge & Dock (GLDD) today and set a price target of $14.35.
-The company’s shares closed last Friday at $8.98.
+In a report released today, Poe Fratt from Noble Financial maintained a Buy rating on Great Lakes Dredge & Dock (GLDD), with a price target of $14.35.
+The company’s shares closed last Wednesday at $9.20.

-According to TipRanks.com, Fratt ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -16.2% and a 31.6% success rate.
+According to TipRanks.com, Fratt has 0 stars on 0-5 stars ranking scale with an average return of -14.5% and a 35.0% success rate.
 Fratt covers the Industrial Goods sector, focusing on stocks such as Energy Services of America, Grindrod Shipping Holdings, and Orion Group Holdings.

-Great Lakes Dredge & Dock has an analyst consensus of Moderate Buy, with a price target consensus of $14.35.
+Currently, the analyst consensus on Great Lakes Dredge & Dock is a Moderate Buy with an average price target of $14.35.

 See today’s analyst top recommended stocks >>